philiplb/Valdi/docs/html/1.0.0/_sources/api/Validator/AbstractArray.rst.txt

    Collection
    Nested

-.. php:namespace: Valdi\\Validator
+.. php:namespace:: Valdi\Validator

 .. php:class:: AbstractArray

       Validator for array data, be it maps or lists.

-    .. php:attr:: invalidDetails
+   .. php:attr:: $invalidDetails

-        protected

       Holds the invalid values.

-    .. php:method:: isValidArray($values, Validator $validator, $rules)
+   .. php:method:: AbstractArray::isValidArray()

       Checks whether the given values are of the expected array data.

-        :type $values: mixed
-        :param $values: the potential array values to check
+      :param mixed $values: the potential array values to check
-        :type $validator: Validator
-        :param $validator: the validator to check with
+      :param Validator $validator: the validator to check with
-        :type $rules: array
-        :param $rules: the rules which the array data must fulfill
+      :param array $rules: the rules which the array data must fulfill

-        :returns: boolean true if all the $values are valid, else false with the invalid details set
+      :returns: boolean $ true if all the $values are valid, else false with the invalid details set

-    .. php:method:: isValid($value, $parameters)
+   .. php:method:: AbstractArray::isValid()

       {@inheritdoc}

-        :param $value:
-        :param $parameters:

-    .. php:method:: getInvalidDetails()

-        Gets the details if the validation failed.

-        :returns: mixed the details